 And that’s where you want to be.
 Cut off all discussions where the challenger tries to jump to the end and get you to debate the very last steps of your case.
 Present the strongest evidence for your core claims, and get him to account for this evidence within his own worldview.
 Lead the discussion with public, testable evidence.
 All warfare depends on picking the terrain, weapons and tactics that allow you to match your strength against your opponent’s weakness.

-Over the weekend I debated with Christian feminists about marriage on The Transformed Wife Facebook page.
+A while back, I was debating some Christian feminists about what men want from a wife and mother.
 At one point, I asserted that Christian women ought to have some knowledge of how to defend their faith using scientific and historical evidence.
 Some women asked me: “are you joking?”
 In this post, I’ll explain why I’m serious, and then I’ll ask them some questions of my own.

 Let’s start with Jesus.
 Jesus set an example by showing the importance of knowing how to answer questions and challenges from skeptics in the New Testament.
 His favorite way to answer a challenge was by using evidence to support his truth claims.